• Skip to main content

 Whether you’re retiring in Panama or Costa Rica, you’ll find both countries to have modern facilities and good quality of life.
 But, Panama’s growth and development in recent years of facilities like road networks and internet connectivity put it on top.

 While Costa Rica’s internet connectivity is decent, it’s slower than Panama’s, which is one of the best in the region.
 The stellar internet connectivity has attracted multinational tech giants such as Philips and Dell to build regional headquarters in Panama.
-In short, Panama takes the first place in terms of infrastructure, basic amenities, and modern living standards.
+In short, Panama takes first place in terms of infrastructure, basic amenities, and modern living standards.

 A lady in a hammock in Panama or Costa Rica.